How to Remove O Cedar Mop Head: Detailed Guide

 • 02.
 Can You Machine Wash the Spin Mop Head?

-• Most definitely.
-As we demonstrated above, the mopping head can be machine washed.
-So long that you clean it using the gentle duty cycle, it should be totally safe.
+• Absolutely.
+As we demonstrated above, you can machine wash the mopping head.
+So long as you clean it using the gentle duty cycle, it should be safe.
+The gentle cycle prevents the fibers from getting damaged while still providing thorough cleaning.

-• Most O Cedar mops will come with washable and reusable mop heads.
-Still, it’s better to be safe than sorry.
-Check the user’s manuals carefully before you go ahead and wash your mopping head.
-If the mop head is truly washable, O Cedar will mention it in the manual.
+• Most O-Cedar mops will come with washable and reusable mop heads.
+Still, it's better to be safe than sorry.
+Check the user's manuals before you go ahead and wash your mopping head.
+If the mop head is washable, O-Cedar will mention it in the manual.
+This confirmation ensures you won't accidentally damage a non-washable head.

 • 04.
 Can I Put My Mop Head in the Washing Machine?